Abhishek5chawan/Media-Optimization-Platform/README.md

 # Cloudinary SaaS Platform

-A modern web application built with Next.js that provides powerful video and image management capabilities using Cloudinary's services.
+A modern web application built with Next.js that provides powerful video and image management capabilities using Cloudinary's AI services.

 ## Features